Moving to California: Vehicle Registration Guide

 Smog inspection rules

-The smog check costs $30-$90 at a licensed Smog Check station.
-Out-of-state vehicles cannot use a prior state's emissions test as a substitute.
+A smog check costs roughly $30-$90 at a licensed Smog Check station, and prices are not regulated, so it pays to call two or three stations.
+Out-of-state vehicles cannot use a prior state's emissions test as a substitute; the test has to be done in California by a California-licensed station before the DMV will finalize registration.

 Step-by-step process

-1. Get the California driver's license first.
+1. Get the California driver's license first (10-day deadline).
 The DMV will not register a vehicle to a non-resident.

 2. Get auto insurance meeting California minimums (30/60/15 effective Jan 1, 2025).